pytorch/pytorch.github.io/_posts/2024-07-30-torchchat-local-llm-inference.md

 </table>

-Torchchat provides exceptional performance for Llama 3 8B on mobile (iPhone and Android).
-We run Llama 2 7B on Samsung Galaxy S22, and S23, and on iPhone 15 Pro using 4-bit GPTQ and post training quantization (PTQ).
-Early work on Llama 3 8B support is included in collaboration with ExecuTorch.
-Many improvements were made to export speed, memory overhead, and runtime speed.
-Ultimately, though, we’ll be seeing even stronger performance through Core ML, MPS, and HTP in the near future.
-We are excited!
+**Llama3 8B Instruct on Mobile**
+Torchchat achieves > 8T/s on the Samsung Galaxy S23 and iPhone using 4-bit GPTQ via ExecuTorch.

+## Conclusion

 We encourage you to **[clone the torchchat repo and give it a spin](https://github.com/pytorch/torchchat)**, explore its capabilities, and share your feedback as we continue to empower the PyTorch community to run LLMs locally and on constrained devices.
 Together, let's unlock the full potential of generative AI and LLMs on any device.
-Please submit [issues](https://github.com/pytorch/torchat/issues) as you see them as well as in [PyTorch](https://github.com/pytorch/pytorch/issues) plus [ExecuTorch](https://github.com/pytorch/executorch/issues), since we are still iterating quickly.
+Please submit [issues](https://github.com/pytorch/torchat/issues) as you see them, since we are still iterating quickly.
 We’re also inviting community contributions across a broad range of areas, from additional models, target hardware support, new quantization schemes, or performance improvements.
 Happy experimenting!